 Asthma affects about 235m people worldwide, including both adults and children.
-The symptoms of asthma can be well controlled by regular medications and lifestyle choices, but sometimes an Asthma Attack occurs – where the symptoms suddenly get worse.
+The symptoms of asthma can be well controlled by regular medications and lifestyle choices, but sometimes an Asthma Attack occurs – where the symptoms suddenly or gradually get worse.
+[1]

-What is an asthma attack?
+What is an Asthma Attack?

 An asthma attack occurs when your normal asthma symptoms suddenly get worse.
 The muscles around your airways get tighter – known as a bronchospasm – the lining in your airways becomes swollen and inflamed and you produce thicker mucus than normal.